 THE CUT: NEW ARCHITECTURE

 While the identity research was happening, the editorial team formulated a new taxonomy and content architecture for the site based on a headline sorting exercise.
-The new site navigation doubles as a tag line, reflects the expanded editorial mission, broadcasts clearly the full range of Cut content without overwhelming the user, and is easy to navigate and understand.
+The new site navigation doubles as a tag line, reflects the expanded editorial mission, broadcasts clearly the full range of subject matter without overwhelming the user, and is easy to scan and digest.
 The site is more of a browsing experience than a breaking news experience.
 We utilize different layout archetypes for different content strategies.

 THE CUT: SERIES FEATURE TEMPLATE